crbelaus/bun/README.md

 ```

 When `mix bun default` is invoked, the task arguments will be appended
 to the ones configured above.
-Note profiles must be configured in your
-`config/config.exs`, as `bun` runs without starting your application
-(and therefore it won't pick settings in `config/runtime.exs`).

 ## Adding to Phoenix